Rifat004/Prompt-Engineering-For-Vision-Models/README.md

 # Prompt-Engineering-For-Vision-Models

 This repository contains code for tasks focusing on prompt engineering for vision models.
-Each task explores different aspects of image segmentation and object detection using advanced machine learning models.
+Each task explores different aspects of image segmentation, object detection, and image generation using advanced machine learning models.
 Below are detailed descriptions of the tasks and their respective notebooks.

 ### 1. Image Segmentation Using Point and Bounding Box